CorsoSystems/corsosystems.github.io/ask_an_expert.md

 <h4 style="text-align:center;">We're here to help.</h4>
 <br/>

-<p>You are welcome to any of the information we are allowed to share, our ideas, our opinions and advice about any issues you may be facing.</p>
+<p style="text-align:left;">You are welcome to any of the information we are allowed to share, our ideas, our opinions and advice about any issues you may be facing.</p>

-<p><b>Anything</b> &mdash; from our unbiased take on software you may be considering &mdash; a second opinion on an estimate &mdash; help with a design.
+<p style="text-align:left;"><b>Anything</b> &mdash; from our unbiased take on software you may be considering &mdash; a second opinion on an estimate &mdash; help with a design.
 Pretty much anything you can throw at us.*</p>

-<p>*Sure, there are some limits, obviously we can't do an entire project for you out of the goodness of our hearts.
+<p style="text-align:left;">*Sure, there are some limits, obviously we can't do an entire project for you out of the goodness of our hearts.
 What we can offer is some of our time to help you.
 Think of it as our version of <b style="color:#f64100;">Office Hours</b>.</p>

 <h3 style="text-align:center;">Let's <b style="color:#f64100">start</b> a conversation.</h3>